Graduate Certificate in Applied Geological Engineering

 Program Requirements

-All students must complete the following three courses (9 credits): EOSC 527 (3), EOSC 533 (3), EOSC 536 (3).
+All students must complete the following three courses (9 credits): EOSC_V 527 (3), EOSC_V 533 (3), EOSC_V 536 (3).
 Satisfactory progress as defined by the Faculty of Graduate and Postdoctoral Studies for master’s students must be maintained.

 Contact Information